The Ubud Handbook « Durian ~ The King of Stink

 "On the third bite," says one hater, "it was as though I'd just eaten a diseased, parasite-infested animal with a bad case of rabies.
-I prayed I wouldn't be sick because I really didn't want to taste it again on the way up."
-And from an international food critic: "Its odour is best described as pig-shit, turpentine and onions garnished with a dirty gym sock."
+I prayed I wouldn't be sick because I really didn't want to taste it again on the way back up."
+And from an international food critic: "Its odour is best described as pig-sh1t, turpentine and onions garnished with a dirty gym sock."

 But for a durian dilettante?

 The late chef Anthony Bourdain was a secret lover.
 Even the wandering 19th century naturalist Alfred Russel Wallace went full food-writer on it in 'The Malay Archipelago', describing it as '... a rich custard highly flavoured with almonds combined with occasional wafts of flavour that call to mind cream-cheese, onion-sauce, sherry-wine, and other incongruous dishes.
 Then there is a rich glutinous smoothness in the pulp which nothing else possesses, but which adds to its delicacy.'